-☐ 5) Slide the vertical stabilizer back in place.
+- 2) While holding the vertical stabilizer firmly in place, use a pen and draw a line on each side of the vertical stabilizer where it meets the top of the fuselage. - 3) Slide the vertical stabilizer back in place.
 Using a triangle, check to ensure that the vertical stabilizer is aligned 90° to the horizontal stabilizer.

-☐ 6) When you are sure that everything is aligned correctly, mix up a generous amount of Flash 30 Minute Epoxy.
-Apply a thin layer to the mounting slot in the top of the fuselage and to the sides and bottom of the vertical stabilizer mounting area.
+4) When you are sure that everything is aligned correctly, mix up a generous amount of Flash 30 Minute Epoxy.
+Apply a thin layer to the mounting slot and to bottom of the vertical stabilizer mounting area.
 Apply epoxy to the bottom and top edges of the filler block and to the lower hinge also.
 Set the stabilizer in place and realign.
 Double check all of your measurements once more before the epoxy cures.
 Hold the stabilizer in place with T-pins or masking tape and remove any excess epoxy using a paper towel and rubbing alcohol.
 Allow the epoxy to fully cure before proceeding.

-ELEVATOR AND RUDDER PUSHROD HORN INSTALLATION.
+ELEVATOR - RUDDER PUSHROD HORN INSTALLATION.

-- ☐ 1) Install the elevator control horn using the same method as with the aileron control horns. - ☐ 2) Position the elevator control horn on the both side of elevator.
+- ☐ 1) Install the elevator control horn using the same method as with the aileron control horns. - □ 2) Position the elevator control horn on the both side of elevator.

-- ☐ 3) Thread one clevis and M3 lock nut on to each elevator control rod.
+- ☐ 3) Thread one clevis and M2 lock nut on to each elevator control rod.
 Thread the horns on until they are flush with the ends of the control rods. - ☐ 4) Elevator and rudder pushrods assembly as pictures below.

-AILERON PUSHROD HORN INSTALLATION.
+RUDDER PUSHROD HORN INSTALLATION.